 Yubin and Wonder Girls aside, the last few years have seen a city pop resurgence unprecedented in the genre’s history.
 Pop and rock groups like Awesome City Club, Sugar’s Campaign, and Yoshida Yohei Group have each cited city pop as a key inspiration.
 Japanese funk bands Suchmos, Lucky Tapes, and Special Favorite Music have crafted retro-leaning dance tracks as indebted to America’s disco innovators as they are to the interpretations of Tatsuro Yamashita, Masayoshi Takanaka, and countless other city pop predecessors.
 Even a character on the popular Japanese reality show Terrace House has a city pop band.

 While the style itself has become merely one of a variety of influences for artists raised in today’s information overload, the term “city pop” has made something of a comeback in Japanese lexicon as well.
-Writing in the Japan Times, skeptic Ryotaro Aoki notes that the term, which largely fell out of style in the 1990s, has now become a kind of catch-all for everything retro and funk-inspired about today’s Japanese-language pop music.
-What once meant music by and for young Japanese urbanites has for Aoki become “more of a simplified indie buzzword used to induce feelings of sophistication, fashionableness and nostalgia” in the 2010s.
+Writing in the Japan Times, skeptic Ryotaro Aoki notes that the term, which largely fell out of style in the 90s, has now become a kind of catch-all for everything retro and funk-inspired about today’s Japanese-language pop music.
+What once meant music by and for young Japanese urbanites has for Aoki become “more of a simplified indie buzzword used to induce feelings of sophistication, fashionableness and nostalgia."
 Still, it’s hard to deny that acts like Awesome City Club, City Your City, and Yogee New Waves are clearly taking influence from city pop, even if the connection has more to do with band names and visual aesthetics than any easy-to-pinpoint sonic reference.

 Some of this overlap may have to do with the increasing prominence of classic city pop records on YouTube.
 “Plastic Love,” the Mariya Takeuchi song once plagiarized by Yubin, was likely recognized by fans due to its near-inescapable presence on the platform, where the video earned over 22 million views before being pulled from the site late last year.
 Thanks to its pleasant mood and eerily frequent placement in YouTube’s recommendation sidebar, the once largely forgotten mid-album track has fascinated listeners around the world, championed by everyone from the Black Madonna to Gorillaz in the last few years.